 Verke's toolbox includes criteria for digital competences, a self-assessment tool and also an online test.

-Featured: ETS Trainer Competencies in EU
+Case Study: ETS Trainer Competences in the EU

-The Steering Group of the European Training Strategy of Youth in Action asked for a competency framework for non-formal education, in particular in a youth context and in regard to groups with diverse cultural backgrounds.
+The Steering Group of the European Training Strategy of Youth in Action asked for a competence framework for non-formal education, in particular in a youth context and in regard to groups with diverse cultural backgrounds.

 This effort is part of the overarching European Training Strategy in the field of Youth of the European Commission.
 It is caring about quality and acceptance of learning in youth education and youth work in Europe.

 The here presented competences for trainers working at international level are one example for a holistic competency set, covering a lot of aspects, we are illustrating in the Competendo toolbox..
-The editors and initiators behind the framework are coordinated by the SALTO Training and Cooperation.

 Understanding and facilitating individual and group learning processes